ionic-team/stencil-site/docs-md/basics/component-lifecycle.md

   /**
    * The component will load but has not rendered yet.
    *
    * This is a good place to make any last minute updates before rendering.
+   *
+   * Will only be called once
    */
   componentWillLoad() {
     console.log('The component is about to be rendered');